-BUYING AND SELLING RAW FUR
+BUYING AND SELLING FUR PELTS

 Whether raised on farms or harvested from the wild, most North American fur pelts begin their journey to the consumer at one of the continent’s producer-owned auction houses.
 Public auctions are the principal method of selling raw (unprocessed) pelts to North American and international buyers.
 This continues an age-old tradition in which the price level for each fur type is determined by market supply and demand.
 Trappers and farmers receive the full value paid for their furs, minus a small commission charged by the auction house to cover the costs of promotion, organizing the sale and other market-development activities.

 The three main fur auction facilities in North America are the Seattle-based American Legend Cooperative (ALC), North American Fur Auctions (NAFA), headquartered in Toronto, and Fur Harvesters Auction, in North Bay, Ontario.

 American Legend Cooperative (ALC) (formerly Seattle Fur Exchange).

 American Legend Cooperative has a colorful history dating back to 1898.
 ALC is one of the world’s oldest fur auction houses and is the exclusive outlet for American Legend® and Blackglama® mink.
 Best known as creators of the famous “What Becomes a Legend Most?” advertising campaign for its Blackglama® branded mink, this Seattle institution specializes in high-quality North American farm-raised mink.
 Solely owned by North American mink ranchers, ALC has promoted research, innovation and genetics to evolve American mink production into the pinnacle of the world’s finest fur.
 ALC prides itself in offering a shorter nap, thicker and finer quality mink fur that is appreciated in traditional and emerging markets.